radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

    cd /path/to/working/copy
    ```

-2. Create a new branch that will contain the changes for your patch.
-The branch
+2. Create and checkout a new branch that will contain the changes for your
-   name should be short and descriptive.
+   patch.
+The branch name should be short and descriptive – it will be used to
+   identify the patch
    ```
-   git branch my-proposed-changes
-   git checkout my-proposed-changes
+   git checkout --branch my-proposed-changes
    ```

-3. Make your proposed changes to the code.
+3. Make your changes to the code.

 4. Commit your changes following the ["Commit hygene" guidelines][co] and
    signing the [DCO][do] for each commit with: